Murder on the Orient Express Christie Agatha analysis

 Document 1

 This rarely happened in her time, and up to date, it is still not widely accepted.
 Clara, her mother, was an excellent story teller.
 Clara wanted Agatha to wait until she was eight so she could start learning, but Agatha could not wait for that long since she was home alone and bored, she stared teaching herself to read at the age of five (Christie, 45).
 Agatha got her creativity from absorbing the children's stories of her time, together with the startling thrillers and poetry from America.
 Also, she kept coming up with imaginary friends, played around with animals and went dancing classes.
 Also, she got the storyline from a true story about the real Orient Express being stranded in snow in 1929 for five days.
+For her one of the characters Poirot, Christie made use of someone she knows in real life for inspiration.

 Sign up to view the full document!